Lilianada/RichText-to-Markdown-App/README.md

-# Text to Markdown App
+# RichText to Markdown App - This README.md was created using [https://richtext-to-markdown.vercel.app/]Richtext-to-markdown.vercel.app

 A blazing-fast, privacy-focused tool for converting rich text, HTML, or plain text into clean, structured Markdown.
 Designed for developers, writers, students, and content creators who value productivity, accuracy, and a modern user experience.